 Helen's school uses Oxford Reading Tree graded readers, as do apparently 80% of English schools. ("Nobody ever got fired for choosing IBM.")
 I mostly ignored these when she brought them home, since she was happy to read them at school and we had more interesting things to read, so I missed the clear "Stage N" on the back covers and it was a while before I realised these were graded into quite narrow bands.

 This chart comes from a Rhino Reads post "book bands, reading schemes and early readers" which also has lots of other useful information.
 Of course each publisher seems to have its own system...
-The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. And Gary Hall has a chart linking ORT numbers to Lexile Levels, which can be found for most books (use the top-right "quick book search"); another commercial offering are AR Bookfinder Levels (a BL of 4.2 means a book could be read independently by a typical four year student in the second month of school).
+The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. Gary Hall has a chart linking ORT numbers to Lexile Levels, which can be found for most books (use the top-right "quick book search"); another commercial offering are AR Bookfinder Levels (a BL of 4.2 means a book could be read independently by a typical four year student in the second month of school).

 I can understand why schools use graded readers.
 They need to provide resources for a wide range of children, with limited time for individual attention.
 And though English children are not (yet) tested in Reception, even at that level classes are potentially subject to Ofsted inspections in which the reading records for each student could be examined, which means teachers are under pressure not just to teach all the children to read, but to be able to demonstrate that they have reached an identifiable level.
 (There are tests in later years, and it is a statutory requirement of the national curriculum that, for example, children be taught the vowel digraph "er" in Key Stage 1.)